April 2015 is Global Awareness Month!

 Wednesday, April 30

-The Division of Equity, Diversity and Global Outreach recognizes campus and community members who are advancing diversity and a community of respect at NDSU.
+The Division of Equity, Diversity and Global Outreach recognizes campus and community members that are advancing diversity and a community of respect at NDSU.